tensorflow/probability/README.md

 ## Contributing

 We're eager to collaborate with you!
-See [`CONTRIBUTING.md`](CONTRIBUTING.md) for more details.
+See [`CONTRIBUTING.md`](CONTRIBUTING.md) for a guide on how to contribute.
 This project adheres to TensorFlow's [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.